mrunalpawshekar/ThinkBridge_intern/README.md

 # ThinkBridge_intern

+Worked learned during Internship
+1.Flowchart of any recipe
-code to convert currency to words
+2.code to convert currency to words